 Review and Update Regularly

 Take the necessary steps to organize your end-of-life paperwork.
-Start by creating a living will, considering a DNR order or POLST, and designating a healthcare proxy.
-Then, check out this comprehensive guide, “Get It Together,” available in our Shop.
+Check out this comprehensive guide, “Get It Together,” available in our Shop.
 Take control of your future today and ensure your end-of-life paperwork is in order.
 Your loved ones will thank you for it.